- University News

 “Creating an environment where the priority is the student experience is important,” said Samantha Balbier, who’s overseeing the initiative and directs the Institute of Politics and the Elsie Hillman Civic Forum.
 “The goal is to introduce our students to different leadership perspectives and create a space for thought-provoking discussions.
 Navigating divides in how we think and the values we hold can be challenging — but it’s a skill that is increasingly necessary and relevant in modern society that will benefit both professional and personal relationships.”

 Each moderated discussion will feature two scholars offering differing perspectives on issues like economic opportunity and equality, climate change, immigration, the pandemic, racial equity and democracy.
 These subjects polled high in importance among 1,300 Pitt students surveyed by the University last year.
 Their input helped frame the series’ development.
 The discussion format will encourage students to develop their own conclusions on the subject matter and ask questions of the speakers.

 All Angles will include four sessions per academic year to examine topics from perspectives reflecting the political diversity of the University and its regional communities.
-The series kicks off with national political reporter Salena Zito and BridgeUSA CEO Manu Meel on Feb.
+The series kicked off with national political reporter Salena Zito and BridgeUSA CEO Manu Meel on Feb.
 24 at 5:30 p.m. in the William Pitt Union Ballroom.
-Future speakers have yet to be announced.

 “I think this program is going to be very important,” said Zito, a Pittsburgh native, author and columnist who’s interviewed every president and vice president in the 21st century.
 “In recent years, we’ve done a better job of discussing racial and sexual diversity, but we need to ensure we include cultural diversity and different points of view.
 It’s something I did when I taught at Harvard and Washington and Lee that I’m excited to bring to my hometown.”